 81 Pages Posted: 1 Mar 2022 Last revised: 28 Aug 2023

 We study the impact of government-led incentive systems by examining a staggered reform in the Chinese state-owned enterprise (SOE) performance evaluation policy.
-To improve capital allocative efficiency, starting in 2010, regulators evaluating SOE performance switched from using return on equity (ROE) to economic value added (EVA).
-This EVA policy adopts a one-size-fits-all approach by stipulating a fixed cost of capital for virtually all SOEs, ignoring the potential heterogeneity of firm-specific costs of capital.
-We show that SOEs indeed responded to the performance evaluation reform by altering their investment decisions, more so when the actual borrowing rate was further away from the stipulated rate.
-Besides providing an estimate of the cost of capital.
-Our paper provides causal evidence that incentive schemes affect real investment and sheds new light on challenges faced by economic reforms in China.
+To improve capital allocative efficiency, regulators switched from using return on equity (ROE) to economic value added (EVA).
+However, this EVA policy takes a one-size-fits-all approach by stipulating a fixed cost of capital for virtually all SOEs, neglecting the potential heterogeneity of firm-specific costs of capital.
+We show that SOEs responded to the evaluation reform by altering their investment decisions, particularly when the actual borrowing rate deviated further from the stipulated rate.
+Besides providing an estimate of the cost of capital's impact on investment, our paper offers causal evidence that incentive schemes affect real investment and sheds new light on economic reform challenges in China.

 Keywords: CEO compensation, Capital budgeting, Cost of Capital, Corporate governance, Economic reform, Transition economy